syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.jpeg)

-## Set Header for each child Window
+## Set Header for each child window

-Docking Manger provides with an attached property  `Header` that helps to set the header for a child window.
+DockingManger provides with an attached property `Header` that helps to set the header for a child window.
 Set the value as “Solution Explorer” for the first child and repeat the same procedure for the remaining children with values as "Toolbox", “Properties”, ”Output” and ”Start Page”.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" >